Photo: Unknown (prototype asset) / project prototype

 Price: SGD 500–3,000/night (~€345–2,072) | Location: 10 Bayfront Avenue, Marina Bay

 The SkyPark Pool reality: The infinity pool is exclusive to hotel guests — visiting to photograph it without staying is not possible (the SkyPark observation deck adjacent to the pool is ticketed for non-guests, but the pool itself requires a room reservation).
 The pool is 150 meters long, at the edge of the 55th floor, with the Singapore skyline visible in all directions.
-It is genuinely one of the most extraordinary hotel experiences in the world.
+It is genuinely one of the most memorable hotel experiences in the world.

-Beyond the pool: Marina Bay Sands has the largest casino in Asia (the gambling license in Singapore is restricted to 2 casinos, creating extreme focus and investment), the largest convention center in Asia, and the extraordinary Sands SkyPark Observation Deck (the restaurant Ku De Ta / Ce La Vi at the top level is the finest rooftop restaurant in Singapore).
+Beyond the pool: Marina Bay Sands has the largest casino in Asia (the gambling license in Singapore is restricted to 2 casinos, creating extreme focus and investment), the largest convention center in Asia, and the Sands SkyPark Observation Deck (the restaurant Ku De Ta / Ce La Vi at the top level is the best rooftop restaurant in Singapore).

 The Fullerton Hotel — Colonial River Heritage